oracle-devrel/redbull-analytics-hol/beginners/README.md

     <a href="https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/oracle-devrel/redbull-analytics-hol/releases/latest/download/redbull-analytics-hol-latest.zip" target="_blank"><img src="https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg" alt="Deploy to Oracle Cloud"/></a>
 2. If needed, log into your account.
 You should then be presented with the **Create Stack** page.

     These next few steps will deploy a stack to your OCI tenancy.
-This will include a Compute instance and the necessary tools to deploy and run Jupyter Lab from within your OCI account.
+This will include a Compute instance and the necessary tools to deploy and run JupyterLab from within your OCI account.

     Under *Stack Information* (the first screen), check the box *I have reviewed and accept the Oracle Terms of Use*.
 Once that box is checked, the information for the stack will be populated automatically.